Azure/PyRIT/.github/instructions/unittests.instructions.md

 ## Core Testing Requirements

 ### Database/Memory Isolation

+For unit tests (in tests/unit):
-- Always use `@pytest.mark.usefixtures("patch_central_database")` decorator on test classes that may interact with the Central Memory
+- Always use `@pytest.mark.usefixtures("patch_central_database")` decorator on unit test classes that may interact with the Central Memory
 - This ensures tests run in isolation without affecting the actual database

 ### Async Testing